katteq/data-structures/P0/Task3-Big-O.md

 O(find_recepients_area_codes) = O(n * (2 * O(get_phone_area_code) + 1))

-The get_phone_area_code function performs about 10 instructions, among them, are 3 slice operation and 1 retrieval the char of a string by index.
-The slice operation has O(k) complexity https://stackoverflow.com/questions/35180377/time-complexity-of-string-slice, where k is the length of the slice, in our case the maximum slice length is 4, and the string characters access by index takes constant time.
-Although the slice depends on the slice length, it doesn't change only between 3 and 4, for all the possible phone numbers.
-So the order the function should be constant:
+The get_phone_area_code function performs about 10 instructions, among them, are 2 slice operation, 1 string search and 1 retrieval the char of a string by index.
+The slice operation has O(k) complexity https://stackoverflow.com/questions/35180377/time-complexity-of-string-slice, where k is the length of the slice, in our case the maximum slice length is 5, and the string characters access by index takes constant time.
+Although the slice depends on the slice length, it doesn't change only between 3 and 5, for all the possible phone numbers.
+In addition, the setring char search has a linear complexity O(n) So the order the function should be linear:

-O(get_phone_area_code) = O(1)
+O(get_phone_area_code) = O(n)

 So the complexity of the find_recepients_area_codes:
-O(find_recepients_area_codes) = O(n * (2 * O(1) + 1)) ~ O(n)
+O(find_recepients_area_codes) = O(n * (2 * O(n) + 1)) ~ O(n^2)

 Also, there is an additional code which runs sorting of the phone numbers list, prints statements and calculates the percent of calls from fixed lines in Bangalore.